RPeschke/pyHDL/readme.md

 ### _Data Object_

-The purpose of _Data Objects_ / _Data Structs_ is to store data in a recognizable way.
+The purpose of _Data Objects_ / _Data Structs_ is to store data recognizably.
 An example would be an object that stores the current time.

 ```Py
 class time_object: